zilishen/documentation/content/nap-dos/deployment-guide/installing-nginx-plus-with-dos-and-waf-on-amazon-web-services.md

       nginx -v
       ```

-    In case NGINX PLUS / NGINX DOS / NGINX WAF packages are not latest release than upgrade following this commands:
+    In case NGINX PLUS / NGINX App Protect DoS / NGINX App Protect WAF packages are not latest release then upgrade the following  with these commands:

     For App Protect DoS solution based on RedHat / CentOS